yanamlnk/gradle-notes/contents/6-gradle-wrapper/README.md

 `gradle`:
 - initialise a new project as a Gradle project
-- generate the Gradle wrapper
+- generate the Gradle Wrapper files

 `gradlew`:
 - build a project
 - test a project